elonbing/media-tool-kit/production/blend__video/readme.md

 ### Settings
 `--layers="yes"`

 Including this argument will allow you to control video layers in the script.
+If this is selected, `--vid-input-dir` should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
+The folder can live anywhere, but the names are hard coded to correspond to their position, with "layer0" being the top-most frame.

 `--vid-duration="(x,y)"`